-FY 2024 Budget: \$38,102,841.
-A Supplemental Appropriation of \$20,000,000 will be required.
-The Criminal Law Research Center has \$88,892.29 on account, which is generated by fees from the agency's annual conference and which is used to offer other continuing legal education programs at no cost.
-The balance of Title IV-E payments held by the agency is \$8,005,880.39.
+The FY2025 budget as originally enacted is \$39,195,744.
+A Supplemental Appropriation of \$21,400,000 will be required to continue payment of the appointed counsel and to fund the operatoins of the public defender corporatoin situated in Morgantown, West Virginia.
+The Criminal Law Research Center has \$66,420.41 on account, which is generated by fees from the agency's annual conference and which is used to offer other continuing legal education programs at no cost.
+The balance of Title IV-E payments held by the agency is \$8,199,522.72.
 Programs to be supported by these funds are being developed, including the hiring of additional child abuse and neglect attorneys in public defender corporations and the hiring of staff to serve as navigators for parents who are the subject of child abuse and neglect proceedings.
 A grant program has been established to distribute Title IV-E funds to support programs that will improve the quality of representation in child abuse and neglect proceedings or will improve the process for resolving such proceedings.
+Currently \$3,391,295 has been awarded to various grantees through a grant portal maintained by the Office of the Governor.

-The agency has six core functions under the present structure of the state's indigent defense system.
+The agency has seven core functions under the present structure of the state's indigent defense system.

-CORE FUNCTION NO. I: The agency is responsible for processing for payment the vouchers for the legal services provided by court-appointed private counsel.
-In fiscal year 2023, the agency processed 38,810 vouchers, totaling \$32,268,746.30.
-When electronically received, the agency reviews the vouchers of court-appointed attorneys requesting payment of their compensation for legal services and the reimbursement of their incurred expenses.
-The review ensures compliance with the governing statute, the agency's legislative rule, and the Office of the Auditor's guidelines and the reasonableness and necessity of the services.
-When approved by the agency, the agency's electronic system generates batches of vouchers to be submitted through wvOASIS to be further processed by the Office of the Auditor for compliance with its guidelines.
+CORE FUNCTION NO. I: The agency is responsible for processing for payment the invoices for the legal services provided by court-appointed private counsel.
+In FY2024, the agency processed 37,953 vouchers, totaling \$33,357,957.60 When electronically received, the agency reviews court-appointed attorneys' requests for payment of compensation for legal services and the reimbursement of incurred expenses.
+The review ensures compliance with the governing statute, the agency's legislative rule, and the Office of the Auditor's guidelines and assures the reasonableness and necessity of the services.
+When approved by the agency, the agency's electronic system generates batches of vouchers, which are submitted through wvOASIS to then be processed by the Office of the Auditor for compliance with its guidelines.
 The vouchers are then submitted to the Office of the Treasurer for issuance of warrants to the attorneys providing the services.
 Currently, the agency is submitting vouchers for payment within 10 to 14 days after receipt.
 Due to this short period, the agency is making an effort to encourage attorneys to (i) convert to direct deposit; and (ii) discontinue the factoring of their receivables.

 CORE FUNCTION NO. 2: The agency is responsible for the management of funding contracts executed with 19 Public Defender Corporations operating in 20 judicial circuits.
-The appropriation for this purpose is \$23,014,199.
+The appropriation for this purpose is \$23,021,081.
+This does not include the \$1,400,000 supplemental appropriation required for the operation of a public defender corporation in Morgantown, West Virginia.

 CORE FUNCTION NO. 3: The agency provides support to the Public Defender Corporations by centralizing certain administrative and other functions through its Public Defender Corporation resource center that is funded, in part, by the appropriation to the Public Defender Corporations.
-The agency's mitigation services, recovery coach project, and SWIFT Defense of Women initiative are examples of resources that are provided to several corporations collectively whose budgets individually would not otherwise enable retention of a social worker to serve the needs of their clients.
+The agency's mitigation services, recovery coach project, and SWIFT Defense of Women initiative are examples of resources that are provided to several corporations collectively whose budgets individually would not otherwise enable retention of these individuals or service providers.